samarth0718/ahoy-covid-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+# ProjectStructure

+<pre class="notranslate"><code>.
+├── ...
+├── src
+     ├── app
+     ├    ├── component                    # Child Components
+          ├── constant                     # Decalre all the constant in the this folder we have only one file endpoin.const └── layout                       # All the layout component (ex: header, footer)
+          └── modules                      # lazy load modules
+          └── pipe                         # Pipes are used for formating data └── service                      # Service files are used └── shared                       # Common shared modules
+     ├── envinorments                      # All the envinorment variables such as API KEY are is declared └── ...
+</code></pre>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.